Regiment: Russian/Soviet Armed Forces

-Motor Rifle Regiment
+Motor rifle regiment

-The Motor Rifle Regiment was one of the basic tactical units within the Soviet Ground Forces, totaling around 2,500 officers and other ranks.
-While normally operating as part of a Motor Rifle Division or Tank Division, it was capable of short-term independent operations.
-By the late 1980s, it consisted of a regimental headquarters in command of three Motor Rifle Battalions, each numbering around five hundred personnel and equipped with either BMP infantry fighting vehicles or BTR armoured personnel carriers, and one Tank Battalion, typically consisting of thirty-one T-64, T-72 or T-80 tanks, although older models were present in units outside the European theater.
+The motor rifle regiment was one of the basic tactical units within the Soviet Ground Forces, totaling around 2,500 officers and other ranks.
+While normally operating as part of a motor rifle division or tank division, it was capable of short-term independent operations.
+By the late 1980s, it consisted of a regimental headquarters in command of three motor rifle battalions, each numbering around five hundred personnel and equipped with either BMP infantry fighting vehicles or BTR armoured personnel carriers, and one tank battalion, typically consisting of thirty-one T-64, T-72 or T-80 tanks, although older models were present in units outside the European theater.
 These were supported by a battalion of eighteen 122mm artillery pieces, either the self-propelled 2S1 Gvozdika in BMP regiments or towed D-30 howitzers in BTR regiments, though some BTR regiments also used the 2S1, with additional fire support from the organic mortar battery in each infantry battalion.
 Additional combat support came in the form of an air defence missile and artillery company with four SA-9 or SA-13s and four ZSU-23-4 or 2S6 Tunguskas, an antitank missile battery with nine BRDM-mounted AT-3 Sagger or AT-5 Spandrel launchers, a reconnaissance company mounted on BMPs, BRDMs and motorbikes and an engineer company.
 Other non-combat formations included a signals company, chemical protection platoon, material support company, maintenance company, and regimental medical point.

-Tank Regiment
+Tank regiment

-The Tank Regiment was found in both Motorised Rifle Divisions and Tank Divisions, with slight organisational differences depending between the two.
-By the late 1980s, Tank Regiments operating as part of Motorised Rifle Divisions contained slightly over 1,100 officers and other ranks while those operating within Tank Divisions contained over 1,600.
-A regimental headquarters oversaw command of three Tank Battalions of thirty-one tanks each, typically T-64, T-72, or T-80 tanks although some units used older models, and an artillery battalion of eighteen 2S1 Gvozdika self-propelled howitzers, with some using the older towed D-30 howitzer.
-Tank Regiments operating as part of a Tank Division included a fifth combat battalion of motorised infantry, identical to those in BMP-equipped Motorised Rifle Regiments.
-Combat support and combat service support subunits were the same as in Motorised Rifle Regiments with the exception of the antitank missile battery.
+The tank regiment was found in both motorised rifle divisions and tank divisions, with slight organisational differences depending between the two.
+By the late 1980s, tank regiments operating as part of motorised rifle divisions contained slightly over 1,100 officers and other ranks while those operating within tank divisions contained over 1,600.
+A regimental headquarters oversaw command of three tank battalions of thirty-one tanks each, typically T-64, T-72, or T-80 tanks although some units used older models, and an artillery battalion of eighteen 2S1 Gvozdika self-propelled howitzers, with some using the older towed D-30 howitzer.
+Tank regiments operating as part of a tank division included a fifth combat battalion of motorised infantry, identical to those in BMP-equipped motorised rifle regiments.
+Combat support and combat service support subunits were the same as in motorised rifle regiments with the exception of the antitank missile battery.